Dirk Martens: Biography

 Dirk Martens was born in Aalst to Joos Martens and Johanna de Proost.
 He had two sisters, Johanna and Margaretha.
 His family had long lived in Aalst.
 He was also related to the family of Pieter Coecke van Aalst, artist and member of one of the most prominent families of Aalst.
 While the date of birth of Martens is not known, it is presumed to be in 1446 or 1447.
 Most information on Martens was lost in 1582, when the Aalst monastery of the Hermits of Saint William, which had received the library of Martens after his death, burned down.
 It was here that he presumably received his education, and here as well that he spent his last years.

-At an unknown date, probably around 1471, he went to Venice, where he worked with the humanist Gerardus de Lisa, from Ghent.
+At an unknown date, probably around 1471, he went to Venice, where he worked with the humanist Gerardus de Lisa (circa 1430-1499), from Ghent.
 Here Martens learned the art of printing.
 In 1473 he returned to Aalst and together with Johan van Westfalen started a printing press.
 The partnership ended in May 1474, when Martens became the only printer working in Aalst.
 He printed a book on the two lovers of Enea Piccolomini who later became Pope Pius II.

 Shortly thereafter there is a gap in the biography of Martens, lasting until 1486.
 It has been postulated that he went to Spain and may be the same as a certain Teodorico Aleman, a printer in Sevilla in 1477 and in Murcia in 1478.
 By 1486 or 1487 Martens was again active as a printer of religious works in Aalst, where he remained active until 1492.
 His 1491 edition of the Doctrinale by Alexander de Villa Dei was the first printed book in the Netherlands to include Greek characters.

 In 1493 he moved to Antwerp and took over the printing press of Gerard Leeu.
 He remained here until May 1497.
 In this period, he seems to have had connections with the imperial court at Brussels.
 He then moved to Leuven, setting up press across the street from the University Hall in June 1497.
 He returned to Antwerp from 1502 until 1512 before returning to Leuven for the remainder of his professional career.
 His son Pieter Martens took over the press in June 1524 but died a few months later: Dirk then resumed his work for another five years, until presumably 1529, when he was around 82 or 83 years old.
 He then moved back to Aalst where he died on 28 May 1534, c.
 88 years old.
 All his children had died by then as well.
-His epitaph, composed by Erasmus in 1527, was placed above his tomb in the convent church, from where it was removed to the main church of Aalst in 1784.
+His epitaph, composed by Erasmus in 1527, was placed above his tomb in the convent church, from where it was removed to the Saint-Martin church of Aalst in 1784.